Physical Fitness for the Family

 - Younger than 18 months: Avoid screen time, except for video chatting.

-- Ages 18 to 24 months: High-quality programming only viewed with parents or guardians.
+- Ages 18 to 24 months: Choose high-quality programming in small amounts and watch with your children.

-- Ages 2 to 5 years: Only high-quality programming one hour per day, viewed with parents or guardians.
+- Ages 2 to 5 years: Limit screen time to one hour per day of high-quality programming and watch with your children.

-- Ages 6 and older: Consistent limits should be placed on amount of screen time.
+- Ages 6 and older: Establish consistent limits on screen time.
 It shouldn’t take the place of healthy behaviors, such as physical activity and sleep.

 - Encourage them to try new activities.
 They could join a sports team or class.

-- Show them activities they can do in any weather.
+- When the weather is bad, show them activities they can do inside.
 Dancing, for example.
 Or mall walking.

 - Help them find non-competitive activities.
 Try jump rope.
 Or tag.
 Or bike riding.